autonomousvision/transfuser/README.md

 ```

 By editing the arguments in `local_evaluation.sh`, we can benchmark performance on the Longest6 routes.
 You can evaluate both privileged agents (such as [autopilot.py]) and sensor-based models.
 To evaluate the sensor-based models use [submission_agent.py](./team_code_transfuser/submission_agent.py) as the `TEAM_AGENT` and point to the folder you downloaded the model weights into for the `TEAM_CONFIG`.
 The code is automatically configured to use the correct method based on the args.txt file in the model folder.

+You can look at qualitative examples of the expected driving behavior of TransFuser on the Longest6 routes [here](https://www.youtube.com/watch?v=DZS-U3-iV0s&list=PL6LvknlY2HlQG3YQ2nMIx7WcnyzgK9meO).

 ### Parsing longest6 results
 To compute additional statistics from the results of evaluation runs we provide a parser script [tools/result_parser.py](./tools/result_parser.py).